tkaeksrkfl/MyRepo/README.md

 # MyRepo
 Hello, I've just started studying git!
-WHat again add and commit together?
+WHat again add and commit together? not add .